PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </ul>

 <p>
 Using <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>, I was able to retrieve a list of all monsters with query links to additional information for each monster.
 With this list I could construct a dictionary of information for each monster, ultimately combining all the entries together into a single JSON file.
-This cumulative JSON file, thanks to its list & dictionary structure, was easy to visually evaluate, making debugging errors quick as well as making it easy to maintain a connection between column names and values for easier database generation.
+I chose to organize this file as a list of dictionaries, as this made the file easy to visually evaluate, making debugging errors quick, while also maintaining a connection between column names and values for easier database generation down the line.
 </p>

 <p>